keylime/keylime/docs/design/security.rst

 .. note::
     The behaviour of UEFI when it loads the bootloader, including what logs are produced, is described in section 7 of the `TCG PC Client Platform Firmware Profile Specification`_.
-You should verify the hash of every EFI application launched as part of the boot process.
+You should verify the hash of every EFI application launched as part of the boot process to establish a complete chain of trust.

 .. _TCG PC Client Platform Firmware Profile Specification: https://trustedcomputinggroup.org/resource/pc-client-specific-platform-firmware-profile-specification/